 Note: There is no specific stamp for young people who have come to Ireland to join their parents.
 Therefore, you will either be given a stamp 2 or stamp 2A or in some cases a stamp 3.
 Usually stamp 2/2A is not counted towards citizenship but in your case this will be counted as reckonable residency for naturalisation as long as your parent is registered with the GNIB or has Irish citizenship.

-Since 2008 citizens of some countries must apply for an Irish visa online.
+To apply for a visa to travel to Ireland you must apply using the online visa application form.
 Information on filling out the online form is available in different languages at: www.inis.gov.ie

 To apply online you should go to: www.visas.inis.gov.ie